ovaschool/ovaschool.github.io/staticpages/about.markdown

 ### EGG and OVA

 In 2025, the organizing team of EGG split up, and four of the six board members went on to create OVA — a school defined by a more transparent and fair organizational body, and one capable of standing for basic principles of safety, inclusivity and gender representation.
-(To read more on why the former EGG board was incapable of guaranteeing this, see [here](/clean-break/) and why we chose a new name, see [here](/introducing-ova/).)

 ### Costs and student grants